Vera Schalburg

 Vera Schalburg (23 November 1914 in Siberia – 8 February 1946 in Hamburg) was a Soviet, German and British agent and sister of Christian Frederik von Schalburg.

 Biography

-Vera von Schalburg was born in Siberia, Russia as the second of three children to August Theodor von Schalburg and wife, Helene.
-Her father was born 1879 in Nyborg and her mother was born 1882 in Ukraine (possibly Poltava).
-She lived in Russia until the October Revolution of 1917 when she fled with her family to Denmark.

-In 1920, she moved with her family from Hellerup to Vibevej 14, Copenhagen, and in 1922 the family moved to Borups Allé 4, where in 1925 she still lived with her parents and youngest brother August.
-In Denmark she was known to the authorities as Vera Schalburg.

-Later, Schalburg lived in Paris, where she made a living as a dancer.
+Schalburg lived in Paris, where she made a living as a dancer.
 There she was recruited by the Abwehr and sent to England in 1938.
 Her older brother C. F. Von Schalburg was not pleased and believed that it would hurt his reputation and that of his party, the DNSAP, if it became known that she had been both in German and Soviet service.
 In May 1939 he therefore brought up the issue with Renthe-Fink, a German diplomat in Denmark, who arranged for Vera's recall from London.